-The time for replacing the thermostat has arrived and you should know how to do it properly.
+The time for replacing the thermostat has arrived, and you should know how to do it properly.

-Unfortunately, there are a lot of guides with misleading information and it can do more harm than good for you, so I’m glad you found this in-depth guide describing everything you need to know about thermostat wiring.
+Unfortunately, there are a lot of guides with misleading information, and it can do more harm than good for you, so I’m glad you found this in-depth guide describing everything you need to know about thermostat wiring.

-It’s very important that you know how to replace the thermostat properly, so you’ll learn step-by-step how to install a new thermostat, no matter which type of thermostat you own.
+You must know how to replace the thermostat properly, so you’ll learn step-by-step how to install a new thermostat, no matter which type of thermostat you own.

-Before jumping straight into that, take notes on the wiring color codes as they’re essential in this process.
+Before jumping straight into that, take notes on the wiring color codes, as they’re essential in this process.

 Thermostat Wiring Color Codes

-When you first open the thermostat you’ll have 16 sockets on its base marked with letters C, R, Y1, Y2, W1, W2, O/B, G, 2x RS, 2x ODT, AUX NO, AUX C, AUX NC, BK.
+When you first open the thermostat, you’ll have 16 sockets on its base marked with letters C, R, Y1, Y2, W1, W2, O/B, G, 2x RS, 2x ODT, AUX NO, AUX C, AUX NC, BK.

 It all depends on your thermostat wires because 2-wire and 3-wire thermostats might not have all of these, but that’s not so important.